Lecture 9: Visitor Pattern - Power-Ups

 2. Add an empty GameObject

-3. Attach the ClientVisitor test script (next slide)
+3. Attach the TestPanel script (updated on next slide)

 4. Create 3 PowerUp assets via Assets/Create/PowerUp